Tiagospem/react-admin/docs/CreateEdit.md

 Sometimes, you may want your custom action to alter the form values before actually sending them to the `dataProvider`.
 For those cases, you should know that every button inside a form [Toolbar](#toolbar) receive two props:

 -   `handleSubmit` which calls the default form save method
 -   `handleSubmitWithRedirect` which calls the default form save method but allows to specify a custom redirection

+They both runs both validation and submission.
+So if you overload them, you will have to perform the validation manually.
+To simplify this, if you want to overload the submission but to keep the validation, don't overload `handleSubmit` or `handleSubmitWithRedirect` but use instead `onSave`.

 Knowing this, there are two ways to alter the form values before submit: